Xriuk/NeatMapper/docs/built-in/mappers.md

 # CompositeMapper

 Delegates mapping to other `IMapper`s.
-All the mappers are tried in the provided order, for new maps, if no mapper can map the types a destination object is created and merge maps are tried.
+All the mappers are tried in the provided order.
+For new maps, if no mapper can map the types a destination object is created and merge maps are tried.

 ```csharp
 // Create the mapper